mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Detection also known as Divination spells give the subject a new sense, beyond the normal five senses, for as long as they are maintained.
 They are cast upon either the magician or a subject within Touch range.
 Using the sense may require the subject to take a Minor Action to Perception in Detail.
 Detection spells are either directional (like normal sight), area effect (work in all directions at once, like hearing), or psychic (providing some other special “sense” such as telepathy or precognition).
 Additionally the sense is either active or passive (see below).

 **Active**: The sense actively analyzes or seeks out certain information when the subject concentrates on it.
 Active Detection spells are treated as an Opposed Test, pitting the caster’s `Spellcasting + Magic vs. The target’s Willpower (+ Counterspelling, if available)`; magical objects resist with Force.
-Against objects, handle the spell as a Success Test with a {Threshold} based on the Object Resistance.
+Against objects, handle the spell as a Success Test with a {TN} based on the Object Resistance.
 The Detection Spell Results table provides guidelines for how thoroughly the sense works, based on Effect scored.
 Note that Counterspelling may be used to defend against active Detection spells, even if the magician is not aware of them (see Counterspelling).

 **Passive**: A passive sense is simply “on” and passes along any appropriate sensory input without any sort of interpretation (similar to hearing).
-The Spellcasting Test serves as a magical Willpower test, against an appropriate {Threshold} determined by the gamemaster.
+The Spellcasting Test serves as a magical Willpower test, against an appropriate {TN} determined by the gamemaster.
 Other effects are noted in the spell descriptions.
 The Detection Spell Results table provides guidelines for how thoroughly the sense works, based on Effect.

 Note that Counterspelling cannot be used to “defend” against the sense provided by passive Detection spells.